Canon 6D Mark II vs Olympus E-1

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the E-1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-1 was succeeded by the Olympus E-3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 6D Mark II and E-1 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Olympus E-1 Manual.

 So what is the bottom line?
 Is the Canon 6D Mark II better than the Olympus E-1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.